Movie Quotes...

 You just listen to the ol' Pork Chop Express an' take his advice on a dark and stormy night when some wild-eyed eight-foot tall maniac grabs your neck an' taps the back of your favorite head up against a barroom wall.

-You look right back at that big sucker an' remember what Jack Burton always says at times like that.
-"Have you paid your dues, Jack"
+You look right back at that big sucker and remember what Jack Burton always says at times like that.

 "Yeah, I paid my dues...
-The cheques in the post.
+The cheques in the post."

 Jack Burton (Kurt Russell)